lightvector/KataGo/README.md

 You can see the implementations of the relevant neural net structures in "model.py", although I may adapt and change them as time goes on.

 ### History
+   * Apr 2018 - Added a row to the [current results](https://github.com/lightvector/GoNN#current-results) reflecting the large improvement from embedding global pooled properties in the [middle of the neural net](https://github.com/lightvector/GoNN#update-mar-2018) rather than only the policy head, along with some minor adjustments to learning rates and other tweaks.
    * Mar 2018 - Much larger neural nets and updates to [current results](https://github.com/lightvector/GoNN#current-results).
 Global pooled properties [are good in the main trunk of the resnet as well](https://github.com/lightvector/GoNN#update-mar-2018)!
 Also, [increasing center-position learning rates](https://github.com/lightvector/GoNN#update-mar-2018-1) everywhere else in the net helps training speed a little.
 Promising experiments with [dilated convolutions](https://github.com/lightvector/GoNN#dilated-convolutions-mar-2018), and a note about [making neural nets not always need history](https://github.com/lightvector/GoNN#some-thoughts-about-history-as-an-input-mar-2018).
    * Feb 2018 - Tried [special ladder blocks in the policy](https://github.com/lightvector/GoNN#update-feb-2018), tried [ladders as a training target](https://github.com/lightvector/GoNN#using-ladders-as-an-extra-training-target-feb-2018), retested [global pooled properties](https://github.com/lightvector/GoNN#update-feb-2018-1).
 And ran new experiments with net architecture - [wide low-rank residual blocks](https://github.com/lightvector/GoNN#wide-low-rank-residual-blocks-feb-2018), [parametric ReLUs](https://github.com/lightvector/GoNN#parametric-relus-feb-2018), [chain pooling](https://github.com/lightvector/GoNN#chain-pooling-feb-2018), and some [observations on redundancy in models](https://github.com/lightvector/GoNN#redundant-parameters-and-learning-rates-feb-2018)
    * Dec 2017 - Initial results and experiments - [special ladder residual blocks](https://github.com/lightvector/GoNN#special-ladder-residual-blocks-dec-2017), [global pooled properties](https://github.com/lightvector/GoNN#global-pooled-properties-dec-2017)

 ## Current Results
-As of the end of March 2018, the best neural nets I've been training from this sandbox have been quite good at matching or exceeding results I've seen published elsewhere, presumably due to the combination of the various enhancements discussed below.
-See this table for a summary of results and comparison with other published results:
+As of the end of April 2018, the best neural nets I've been training from this sandbox have been quite good at matching or exceeding results I've seen published elsewhere, presumably due to the combination of the various enhancements discussed below.
+See this table for a summary of results (bolded) in comparison with other published results:

 | Neural Net | Structure | Params | KGS Top1 | GoGoD Top1 | Training Steps | Vs GnuGo | Vs Pachi
 |------|---|---|---|---|---|---|---|